hyyan/BBj-RM/docs/README.md

 + 2- Does this tool work with the `GUI` client? +

-  No. This tool works with the DWC and GUI clients only
+  No. This tool works with the DWC and BUI clients only

 + 3- Is this tool free? +